2020 Trewartha Information:

 The following materials must be submitted online through wisc.academicworks.com:

 - The application form, available through wisc.academicworks.com.
 The scholarship system should match students to the scholarship, but every year some eligible students do not match correctly.
 Contact Matt Kohlstedt to be manually added to the scholarship application if you think you are eligible.

 - One (1) letter of recommendation from your Honors Senior Thesis advisor to support your application.
 You will be prompted in the application to fill out your advisor’s contact information, and a link will automatically be sent to him/her to complete the recommendation through the wisc.academicworks.com system.
 The deadline for the letter of recommendation is the same as for the student application, so please notify your advisor as soon as possible that you will be requesting a letter of recommendation.

-- Your UW-Madison student transcript (automatically submitted through wisc.academicworks.com)
+- Your UW-Madison student transcript (submit a current official or unofficial transcript as an attachment through wisc.academicworks.com)